bmegli/ev3dev-mapping-ui/README.md

 1. If you have a laptop with both integrated and dedicated GPU make sure Unity is using the dedicated one.
 Unity likes to use the first if not forced.
 2. If you want to build the project as standalone choose the Unity project folder as destination or copy UDP folder to you build location (for replays)
 3. If you have some problems read the Unity console output
+4. If in Base scene floor and background are white instead of black make sure you are using Unity 5.4 or newer